Skip to content

 );

-// Consumers can use different patterns or the default key
+// Compose contract - consumers can use different patterns

 export const contract = defineContract({